-NFL, Charity Reach Settlement Over Enforcement Of Gambling Policy
+NFL, Charity Reach Settlement After Bowling Event Moved Due To League's Gambling Policy

-The NFL has "reached a settlement with a youth charity that sued the league for fraud over how the league enforced its gambling policy" at a casino near Las Vegas in '15.
+The NFL has "reached a settlement with a youth charity that sued the league for fraud over how the league enforced its gambling policy" at a casino near Las Vegas in '15, according to Brent Schrotenboer of USA TODAY.
 The agreement to close the federal court case "comes about a week after the charity asked for a federal judge to compel" NFL Commissioner Roger Goodell to "testify under oath about the league's gambling policy."
-The charity, Strikes for Kids, sued the league last year, saying it was "misled by the league and lost revenue after being forced to relocate a bowling event for kids."
-More than 100 boys and girls were invited to the event at a bowling alley that was to "feature more than 25 NFL players as the star attraction" (USA TODAY, 6/16).
+The charity, Strikes for Kids, sued the league last year, saying it was "misled by the league and lost revenue after being forced to relocate a bowling event for kids" in '15.
+More than 100 boys and girls were invited to the event at a bowling alley that was to "feature more than 25 NFL players as the star attraction."
+The NFL said that the problem was the location, as the event "originally was to take place at a 72-lane bowling alley inside the Sunset Station hotel and casino."
+Before the event took place, an NFL lawyer "notified the charity that this would violate the league's gambling policy, which forbids players and personnel from making promotional appearances at casinos."
+In response, the charity "moved to the Brooklyn Bowl, a bowling alley with only 16 lanes available but physically not located inside a casino building."
+The NFL said that this location was "OK even though it was still part of the LINQ casino promenade near the Las Vegas strip."
+To "push its case, the charity wanted to question Goodell about why one casino-related bowling alley was OK but the other was not."
+The charity said that it "lost money and sponsors because it was forced to move to a smaller venue" (USA TODAY, 6/17).